Colt Brennan: 2007

 On November 23, 2007, he broke the major college career record for touchdown passes, throwing five touchdown passes against then No. 17 Boise State.
-He threw the record-breaking 122nd in the first quarter, a six-yard touchdown pass to Ryan Grice-Mullen to surpass the mark set by former BYU quarterback Ty Detmer in 1991.
+He threw the record-breaking 122nd in the first quarter, a six-yard touchdown pass to Ryan Grice-Mullen to surpass the mark set by BYU quarterback Ty Detmer in 1991.
 With the pass, Brennan also broke Detmer's record for the player responsible for the most touchdowns with 136.

 Hawaii beat Washington 35–28 in the final game of the regular season to finish with a 12–0 record, finishing the 2007 season ranked No. 10 on the AP Top 25, earning a bid to 2007 BCS Sugar Bowl against the No. 5 ranked Georgia Bulldogs.

 The Sugar Bowl turned out to be a one-sided affair, as Georgia defeated Hawaii 41–10.
 Brennan completed 22-of-38 for 169 yards, while throwing three interceptions.
 Throughout the game, Georgia was able to effectively apply pressure rushing only three defensive linemen, allowing Georgia to drop eight men into coverage.
 This game cost Brennan the all-time passer efficiency rating that he held prior to the game.
 He was later quoted as saying, "This is not how I wanted my career to end."
 He finished the season with 38 touchdowns and 17 interceptions.
 Brennan was selected for the second year in a row as a Heisman trophy finalist, this time finishing in third place behind Tim Tebow and Darren McFadden.
 At the end of the season, he was invited to participate in the 2008 Senior Bowl, where he suffered a torn labrum in his right hip during the first day of practice.
 He still managed to play in the game.

 June Jones

 June Jones, Brennan's coach at Hawaii, had a large impact upon his career and helped him become one of the most prolific passers in NCAA Division 1 history.
-In a short January 6, 2008, interview Brennan said of Jones: "He's obviously done a lot for me because he gave me a chance and that's really what I was looking for...
+In a short January 6, 2008 interview Brennan said of Jones: "He's obviously done a lot for me because he gave me a chance and that's really what I was looking for...
 He really gave me the confidence to take my game to the next level and give me the confidence to play like an All-American."
 Jones was instrumental in bringing Brennan to Hawaii during his sophomore year.